 But the data is not only valuable in day-today operations.
 It enables increased transparency of the consumption of detergents and chemical additives.
 This, in turn, allows benchmarking of various plants and optimization of the ordering of additional materials in the purchasing process.
 For this reason, companies that operate washing systems across multiple plants are highly interested in collecting and analyzing as much data as possible in a centralized location.

 “A lot has changed in recent years,” says Matthias Schäfers of Calvatis.
 “Our customers expect more and more detailed information about the cleaning process.”
 This level of detail was also of interest to Calvatis’ customer.
 The customer wanted to regularly calculate the consumption of water, detergent and chemical additives per box and per hour – and to do so in the cloud, so that all results are readily available and can be accessed from a central location.
 To fulfill its customer’s requirements, Calvatis turned to Siemens, and after a brief consultation established the key parameters of a solution using MindSphere industrial IoT as a services solution on AWS.
 MindSphere enables companies to connect products, plants, systems and machines to harness the wealth of data generated by the IoT with advanced analytics.
 Calvatis was extremely open-minded and understood the opportunity of the IoT.
-With secured end-toend solutions for connecting devices, storing data and developing and running applications on a managed service platform, MindSphere was an ideal choice for the solution.
+With secured end-to-end solutions for connecting devices, storing data, developing and running applications on a managed service solution, MindSphere was an ideal choice.

 Calvatis needed to create a digital twin of its cleaning systems, built from performance data.
 From this data, the company could develop key performance indicators (KPIs) as a basis for controlling the cleaning and disinfecting processes.
 Another challenge was to make these KPIs accessible to the respective on-site production managers as well as a quality manager responsible for the entire company – all of which MindSphere is capable of.